-The following table sets forth certain information as of December 31, 2022, regarding the beneficial ownership by all shareholders known to us to own beneficially 5% or more of our ordinary shares:
+The following table sets forth certain information as of December 31, 2023, regarding the beneficial ownership by all shareholders known to us to own beneficially 5% or more of our ordinary shares:

 Number of

 Ordinary Shares

 Beneficially Percentage of

 Name Owned(1) Ownership(2)

-FIMI Funds (3) 5,254,908 58.97%
+FIMI Funds (3) 5,254,908 52%

+Yelin Lapidot (4) 704,406 7.00%

 - (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 Ordinary shares relating to options and warrants currently exercisable or exercisable within 60 days of the date of this table are deemed outstanding for computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
-Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (2) The percentages shown are based on 8,909,046 ordinary shares issued and outstanding as of December 31, 2022 (net of 274,473 dormant shares). - (3) Based on a Schedule 13D filed on August 14, 2013, and on Schedule 13D/A filed on December 12, 2016, FIMI Funds, FIMI FIVE 2012 Ltd., Shira and Ishay Davidi Management Ltd. and Mr. Ishay Davidi share voting and dispositive power with respect to the 5,254,908 ordinary shares held by the FIMI Funds.
+Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (2) The percentages shown are based on 10,102,612 ordinary shares issued and outstanding as of December 31, 2023 (net of 274,473 dormant shares). - (3) Based on a Schedule 13D filed on August 14, 2013, and on Schedule 13D/A filed on December 12, 2016, FIMI Funds, FIMI FIVE 2012 Ltd., Shira and Ishay Davidi Management Ltd. and Mr. Ishay Davidi share voting and dispositive power with respect to the 5,254,908 ordinary shares held by the FIMI Funds.
 FIMI FIVE 2012 Ltd. is the managing general partner of the FIMI Funds.
-Shira and Ishay Davidi Management Ltd. controls FIMI FIVE 2012 Ltd. Mr. Ishay Davidi controls the Shira and Ishay Davidi Management Ltd. and is the Chief Executive Officer of all the entities listed above.
-The principal business address of each of the above entities and of Mr. Davidi is c/o FIMI FIVE 2012 Ltd., Electra Tower, 98 Yigal Alon St., Tel Aviv 6789141, Israel.
+Shira and Ishay Davidi Management Ltd. and is the Chief Executive Officer of all the entities listed above.
+The principal business address of each of the above entities and of Mr. Davidi is c/o FIMI FIVE 2012 Ltd., Electra Tower, 98 Yigal Alon St., Tel Aviv 6789141, Israel. - (4) Based on a Schedule 13G/A filed on January 31, 2024, Dov Yelin, Yair Lapidot, Yelin Lapidot Holdings Management Ltd. and Yelin Lapidot Provident Funds Management Ltd. share voting and dispositive power with respect to the 704,406 shares held by Yelin Lapidot Holdings Management Ltd. and Yelin Lapidot Provident Funds Management Ltd. The principal business address of each of the above entities and persons is 50 Dizengoff St., Dizengoff Center, Gate 3, Top Tower, 13th floor, Tel Aviv 64332, Israel.